 “Opt-out provisions to the offshore drilling moratoria, advocated by states such as Virginia, but not incorporated into the final energy bill, will also likely be discussed at length in the coming weeks.
 In the end, again, the stabilization of prices could take the wind out of such efforts,” she noted.

 Opening up the coastal plain of the Arctic National Wildlife Refuge (ANWR) to oil and natural gas drilling may factor into the debate in the weeks ahead as well, according to Tezak.
-"Provisions to permit drilling in the ANWR [and open up the OCS] may be incorporated into a budget reconciliation if Congress finds the time or inclination to pass one -- an increasingly uncertain prospect."
-It was unclear last week whether the congressional budget process would be delayed in the wake of Katrina.
+“Provisions to permit drilling in the ANWR may be incorporated into a budget reconciliation if Congress finds the time or inclination to pass one — an increasingly uncertain prospect.”

 “Of course, all bets are off if there is another disruptive hurricane.
 The season isn’t over yet.”